-The Board of Education, a five member group, is the level of government, which has responsibilities over all activities related to public elementary and secondary school education within the jurisdiction of the Imboden Area Charter School (Charter School).
+The Board of Education, a four member group, is the level of government, which has responsibilities over all activities related to public elementary and secondary school education within the jurisdiction of the Imboden Area Charter School (Charter School).
 There are no component units.
-The Charter School is an open-enrollment charter school, and the sponsoring entity is the Imboden Area Charter School, Inc., a nonprofit organization.